-Yea, I am sure the very first thing that may come to the mind of the average reader of this article is probably my bold statement about there being over a million reasons to start a startup in Nigeria.
-I believe there are more than a million reasons but I will focus on just 7 of my favorite reasons.
+Yes, I am sure the very first thing that may come to your mind is my bold statement about there being over a million reasons to start a startup in Nigeria.
+I believe there are more than a million reasons but I will focus on just 7 of my favourite.

-Without a doubt the startup ecosystem in Nigeria has been bubbling and full of life in recent years and one can’t deny the fact that a lot is going on with quite a number of indigenous startup success stories to show for it.
-Why wouldn’t you possibly get inspired when you read about the exploits of the likes of Jason Njoku’s iROKOtv, Mark Essien’s Hotels.ng, Dele Odufuye’s Tsaboin , Jobberman.com?
+Without a doubt, the startup ecosystem in Nigeria has been bubbling and full of life in recent years and one can’t deny the fact that a lot is going on with quite a number of indigenous startup success stories to show for it.
+Why wouldn’t you possibly get inspired?

 There aren’t enough jobs, so why not create your own job?

 In the present Nigeria of today, things appear gloomy for the fresh graduate in the job market “jungle”.

 Unemployment virtually stares in the faces of most job seekers, especially after youth service when it dawns upon you that the meaning of NYSC actually stands for “Now Your Suffering Commences” after the endless job hunting stints.

 So this leads me to the very first reason why you as a fresh post-NYSC graduate should start your own startup.
 No doubt this startup hustle is not for everyone, but I am more than certain that with a little mindset reorientation and confidence tweaking an average fresh job seeker can bring out the hidden entrepreneur in him or her.
 So why wait doing nothing except job hunting when you can either start a very simple niche specific business, making use of the internet to start your own brand where you can reach out to the entire world via World Wide Web.